 Extract certificates of origin to structured JSON

 Certificates of origin verify where goods were produced, enabling preferential tariff treatment under trade agreements.
 Formats vary by issuing body and agreement.
-Sensible extracts certificate data into validated JSON for customs compliance, duty optimization, and trade documentation.
+Use Sensible to get structured certificate data for customs compliance, duty optimization, and trade documentation.

 Why certificates of origin need specialized extraction